matias-ceau/scripts/docs/scripts/ppm-color-reducer.md

-# ppm-color-reducer (ppm-color-reducer)
+# PPM Color Reducer (ppm-color-reducer)

 ---

-A program to reduce the color depth of PPM images using a specified color palette.
+This script reduces the colors in a PPM image using a specified color palette.

 ---